 Vienna: home of Klimt.
 And the main home for his works in the city is Belvedere.
 The Klimt.
-Inspired by van Gogh, Rodin, Matisse… exhibition at that very institution reveals more about Austria’s most famous artist.
+Inspired by van Gogh, Rodin, Matisse… exhibition at Lower Belvedere reveals more about Austria’s most famous artist.

-- Explores Klimt’s evolution in the context of those who impacted it
+- Klimt’s evolution & the artists who impacted it

 - Around 100 works on display